xmit-co/xmit.dev/posts/origin.md

 Our servers only rely on content-addressible caching.
 Browsers cache URLs.

-We do not introduce any propagation delays in CDNs, proxies, or browser caches other than through caching headers you configure.
+We do not introduce any propagation delays in CDNs, proxies, or browser caches other than through headers you control.

 But if the browser saw a resource already, no reason to transfer it again.
 That's where [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) comes in.
 We always report one, and return `304 Not Modified` if it appears in the `if-none-match` header received from clients.